fenixkz/warden_robot/README.md

 **Controller.py** simulates a process of moving the robot along a desired trajectory.
 And then using service `state/set_pose` sets a new posiiton for the robot.

 **robot_state.py** is the robot itself.
 It publishes several ROS services that are needed for both **Planner** and **Controller**
- - `state/set_pose` to set a new pose to the robot
+ - `state/set_pose` to set a new pose to the robot, requries a message of type Point
- - `state/get_pose` to get a current pose of the robot
+ - `state/get_pose` to get a current pose of the robot, returnes a message of type Point
- - `state/battery_low` to get a current state of the battery
+ - `state/battery_low` to get a current state of the battery, returns a boolean
 ### State_helper
 **state_helper.py** implements helper classes to deal with `armor_py_api` and overall logic of the surveillance policy.
 It incorporates three classes: _ProtegeHelper()_, _ActionClientHelper()_, and _InterfaceHelper()_.
 The documentation provides the explanation of their logic.
 Briefly: